prajwalkman/Vectron/README.md

 - Attractive Attracts Particles towards the mesh.
 - Repulsive forces them away from the primitive
-- Constant creates a constant force in a specified direction
+- Constant creates a constant force in a specified direction You can also assign Intensity here.
+You may change your Field in real time by moving your primitive through your field.
+This only works in editor.

 ###Export
 To Export your vector field to a FGA File, select your AVectronBoundingBox in the outliner and select Vectron->Export.